Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 This task involves building and evaluating a logistic regression model to classify data using PySpark for data processing and Python for model development.
 The aim is to develop a binary classification model that provides an efficient and scalable approach to predicting outcomes from large datasets.

 # Task 3 Description:
-This project is a comprehensive image classification application that leverages TensorFlow to classify images as either "REAL" or "FAKE."
+This project is an image classification application that leverages TensorFlow to classify images as either "REAL" or "FAKE."
 It processes the CIFAR-10 dataset, applies data augmentation techniques, and utilizes a custom-built Convolutional Neural Network (CNN) for binary classification.
 The project efficiently handles large datasets, augments data for better model generalization, and visualizes the model’s performance during training.

 # How to Install and Run the Project:
 Visual Studio Code Project ~